Web Components Pie Chart

 Web Components Pie Chart Example

-This example of an Web Components Pie Chart includes a simple data set with 6 values.
-Each key/pair value has a string and a numeric data value, the data values add up to a value of 100% of visualization.
-In this case, we are showing the overall breakdown of budget spend by department.
+IgcPieChartComponent by binding your data items with a string and a numeric data value.
+These data values will add up to a value of 100% of visualization.
+In this case, the example shows the overall breakdown of budget spend by department.

 Web Components Pie Chart Recommendations